 When the growing season is complete, harvest your seeds from the plants you grew.
 See the ‘How to Save Seeds‘ brochure for more instructions

 Place your harvested seeds in their own envelope and label it with the variety/vegetable type

 Drop off your saved seeds at the Pelham Public Library and they will be added into the seed collection for the next year

-Borrowing seeds from Pelham Plants is FREE!
+Borrowing seeds from the Library is FREE!
 However, your contribution to your Pelham community is INVALUABLE.

-Pelham Plants asks that you not only save seeds for yourself but also for the seed library, allowing for them to be catalogued and check out by other Pelham community members.
+We ask that you not only save seeds for yourself but also for the seed library, allowing for them to be catalogued and checked out by other Pelham community members.